Holmbury St Mary: Geography

-Holmbury St Mary is located inside the Hurtwood Forest, which is considered the largest area of common land in Surrey; it takes up part of the Greensand Ridge which in turn contributes to the Surrey Hills AONB.
+Holmbury St Mary is located inside the Hurtwood Forest, which is considered the largest area of common land in Surrey; it takes up part of the Greensand Ridge which in turn contributes to the Surrey Hills National Landscape.
 Nearby to the south is Holmbury Hill, which at 857 feet (261 m) is the fourth highest point in Surrey.
 The summit of Holmbury Hill, containing a hill fort and the Bray family memorial cairn, is the only part of the hill to be located in Holmbury, at the Ockley Estate.

 History

 Holmbury St Mary, an ecclesiastical parish in Surrey, was formed from the civil parishes of Shere, Abinger, Ewhurst, Cranley, Ockley, and Ockham, in 1878.
 Originally called Falady, it was renamed after the church was built in 1879; now named after the Holmbury hill and St Mary's Church at its heart overlooking the village green.
 The church was initiated and paid for in 1879 by George Edmund Street, who had built himself a large house in the village between 1873 and 1876, named "Holmdale".
 Holmdale later became home to Thomas Sivewright Catto, the Governor of the Bank of England from 1944 to 1949.
-When George Edmund Street first visited Felday with his wife, Mariquita in 1872, she was so captivated by the town she called it "Heaven's gate" and the coupled moved there soon after.
+When George Edmund Street first visited Felday with his wife, Mariquita in 1872, she was so captivated by the town she called it "Heaven's gate" and the couple moved there soon after.
 Mariquita died in 1874 never having seen the completion of their home or the church.

 Anecdotal evidence suggested that Holmbury St Mary (known as Felday) was the site of small and unlisted prisoner of war camp during the First World War.
 This was confirmed by Keith Winser, who undertook a search through the Holmbury parish magazines where he found that construction for the camp was completed in 1917 by the Royal Defence Corps for the internment of German prisoners of war.
 The prisoners were believed to have been available to the town to be used for manual labour in the timber harvesting of the local forests.

 Council Tax payers in Holmbury St Mary pay a precept to one of two civil parishes, depending on the location of their property in the village.